 Exploration.
 The act of searching for or investigating a mineral deposit.
 It includes, but is not limited to, sinking shafts, tunneling, drilling core and bore holes and digging pits or cuts and other works for the purpose of extracting samples prior to commencement of development of extraction operations, and the building of roads, access ways, and other facilities related to such work.
 The term does not include those activities which cause no or very little surface disturbance, such as airborne surveys and photographs, use of instruments or devices which are hand-carried or otherwise transported over the surface or make magnetic, radioactive, or other work which causes no greater land disturbance than is caused by ordinary lawful use of the land by persons not involved in exploration.

 Extended Home Occupation.
-A home occupation conducted outside of the residence in an accessory building.
+An extended home occupation or home extended business is a home occupation conducted outside of the residence in an accessory building.